Isabel González: González travels to New York City

 In August 1902, González boarded the S.S.
 Philadelphia, a small Red D Line steamship that departed from San Juan, Puerto Rico, with the Port of New York as its destination.
-She sent a telegram to her family about her expected arrival, which normally would be at the docks of New York.
-But, while the S.S.
+She sent a telegram to her family about her expected arrival, which would normally be at the docks of New York.
+But while the S.S.
 Philadelphia was en route, the United States Treasury Department's Immigration Commissioner General F. P. Sargent issued new immigration guidelines that changed González's and her fellow countrymen's status to that of aliens.
 Gonzalez and the others arrived on August 4, 1902, and were transferred to Ellis Island.

 The new commissioner of immigration at Ellis Island was William Williams, a former Wall Street lawyer.
 He was aggressively leveling the statutory bar on those aliens "likely to become a public charge", and he was strictly enforcing immigration laws.
 Williams directed inspectors to treat aliens as suspect if traveling with less than ten dollars.
-He also instructed his inspectors to attach the label of "public charge" to unmarried mothers and their children, even though most of them had jobs waiting for them.
+He also instructed his inspectors to attach the label of "public charge" to unmarried mothers and their children, despite most of them already expecting to receive a job upon admission to the United States.
 Ellis Island policy dictated that "unmarried pregnant women were always detained for further investigation" and that single women were released only if family members came to claim them.

-González was detained by the Immigration Commissioner at that port as an "alien immigrant", in order that she might be returned to Puerto Rico if it appeared that she was likely to become a public charge.
-Gonzalez had eleven dollars in cash on her person and her family was to pick her up, however the immigration officials discovered her pregnancy during her early line inspection and a Board of Special Inquiry opened a file (note: her surname was later misspelled as "Gonzales" by immigration officials) on her.
+González was detained by the Immigration Commissioner at that port as an "alien immigrant" so that she might be returned to Puerto Rico if it appeared that she was likely to become a public charge.
+Gonzalez had eleven dollars in cash on her person and her family was to pick her up, however the immigration officials discovered her pregnancy during her early line inspection and a Board of Special Inquiry opened a file on her (her surname was later misspelled as "Gonzales" by immigration officials).

 Board Hearings

-A hearing was held the next day and González's uncle, Domingo Collazo, and her brother, Luis González, joined her (her fiancé was not permitted to miss his job).
+A hearing was held the next day and González's uncle, Domingo Collazo, and her brother, Luis González, joined her (her fiancé did not appear, as he was not permitted to miss work).
 During the hearings, the family focused on the question of preserving González's honor and bringing her to New York.
 Inspectors weighed proof of legitimate family relations against presumptions that certain kinds of women were inadequate mothers and certain kinds of men were insufficient fathers and husbands.
 Williams said: